5. Student, Faculty, and Staff Parking

-Regulations have been updated to FY17, effective August 1, 2016.
-Current regulations are still available in PDF form.
+Regulations have been updated to FY20, effective August 1, 2019.
+Current regulations are also available in PDF form.

-4.0 The University of Kansas maintains various types of parking facilities to meet the needs of faculty, staff, and students.
+5.0 The University of Kansas maintains various types of parking facilities to meet the needs of faculty, staff, and students.
 These include regular permit lots, parking garages and metered parking spaces.
-Some lots are controlled 24 hours per day (see section 7.1).
-Owning a parking permit/e-permit does not imply or guarantee a parking space at any particular time, and parking privileges may be modified or preempted by the authority of the Chancellor of the university (see section 9).
+Some lots are controlled 24 hours per day (see section 8.1).
+Owning a parking permit/e-permit does not imply or guarantee a parking space at any particular time, and parking privileges may be modified or preempted by the authority of the Chancellor of the university (see section 10).
 Since parking is limited, faculty, staff, and students should consider their needs carefully when applying for parking privileges.
 Departments may not purchase parking for any student, staff, or faculty.

 The university assumes no responsibility for security of vehicles or their contents while moving or parked in any area subject to university jurisdiction.

-4.1 Student.
-A person is considered a student if (s)he is enrolled for at least one (1) hour of credit and is not employed in a university staff or faculty position.
-(S)he is considered a student as long as enrollment is intact (not withdrawn or canceled).
+5.1 Student.
+A person is considered a student when enrolled for at least one (1) hour of credit and not employed in a university staff or faculty position, as long as enrollment is intact (not withdrawn or canceled).
 Enrollment shall be considered official as of the first day of classes.
-Graduate assistants are students, not staff.

-4.3 Retiree.
-Any faculty or staff person who has retired from the University of Kansas, who has not returned to active employment on campus. equal to or greater than 0.5 FTE.
+5.3 Retiree.
+Any faculty or staff person who has retired from the University of Kansas, and has not returned to active employment on campus greater than 0.5 FTE.

-4.4 Assignment of parking privileges.
+5.4 Assignment of parking privileges.
 Faculty and staff shall normally be assigned red, blue, or gold parking permits.
-In general, the criterion for blue parking is total of age plus service in State of Kansas employment equaling at least 62, and for gold parking is age plus service equaling at least 70.
+The criterion for blue parking is total of age plus service in State of Kansas employment equaling at least 62, and for gold parking is age plus service equaling at least 70.
 For gold, the applicant’s primary office is in a building located along Jayhawk Boulevard.
-Students shall normally be assigned to yellow or university housing.
+Students shall normally be assigned to yellow, park and ride, or university housing.
 Freshmen residing off campus may only purchase park and ride.

 Temporary employees may, on presentation of written authorization by his or her department head or supervisor, purchase a temporary yellow or red permit/e-permit for the term of their appointment.
 Inquiries on this procedure should be directed to Parking & Transit.